jookies/jasmin/misc/doc/sources/management/jcli/modules.rst

      - Show MT route using it's ORDER
    * - -f, --flush
      - Flush MT routing table

+.. note:: MT Route is used to route outbound messages (SMS MT) through one channel: smppc (SMPP Client).

 MT Router helps managing Jasmin's MTRoutingTable, which is responsible of providing routes to outgoing SMS MT, here the basics of Jasmin MT routing mechanism: